MihaiBarbu93/JigsawPuzzle/README.md

 # Jigsaw-Puzzle
-Web and SQL with Python / 4th TW week / JigsawPuzzle project A jigsaw puzzle game with multiple levels of difficulty.
+Web and SQL with Python / 4th TW week / JigsawPuzzle project <br />
+A jigsaw puzzle game with multiple levels of difficulty.
 Used Python, Flask and JS to built the application.